weldontgreen/weldontgreen.github.io/_course/2-access.md

 > e.g. My name is William Xi and my username is wixi

-## Setting up
+## Settings

 When you are logged in you have two administration screens.
-Your dashboard and your settings panel.
+Your `Dashboard` and your `Settings` pages.

 **Recommended settings**

-I recommend enabling the following settings
+I recommend enabling the following settings on your `Dashboard`

 * Running process tickets
 * Out of office